joeltg/next-rest/README.md

 This library is a minimalist framework for writing typesafe validated REST APIs for next.js in TypeScript.

+Status: functional and feature-complete, although the usage interface is likely to change.

 Features:

 - **Modularity**: instead of making you define all of your route types in one place, next-rest uses module augmentation so that you can declare each route's type in their respective file.